bablokb/pi-webradio/doc/voice-control.md

     sudo unzip -d /usr/local/lib/vosk vosk-model-small-de-0.15.zip
     sudo ln -s vosk-model-small-de-0.15 /usr/local/lib/vosk/model

+There is a helper-script with these commands: just edit the model-name within `tools/vosk-install` and run it.

 Configuration
 =============

-Currently inline in `/usr/local/lib/webradio/SRVoskController.py`.
-Please keep your copy, every update will overwrite your changes.
-Configuration will eventually move to `/etc/pi-webradio.vosk.json`.
+Run

+    tools/vosk-map.py /etc/pi-webradio.channels | sudo tee /etc/pi-webradio.vosk

+to create the configuration file `/etc/pi-webradio.vosk` from your channel-list.
+The file contains a json-structure, please review it and update as necessary.

-You need to configure your microphone device-id and map phrases to api-calls.
+You need to configure the path to your model, your microphone device-id and a dict that maps phrases to api-calls.

+You can pass `-L en` to `tools/vosk-map.py` to create an English map.
+Pull requests for additional languages are welcome, you mainly have to provide a word-list (`tools/word_map_xx.py`) and update `tools/vosk-map.py` to include it.

 LED-Support